-The present Terms and Conditions govern the legal relationship between the individual members of the audience, on the one hand, and Stiftung Oper in Berlin (Berlin Opera Foundation), on the other, concerning the latter’s artistic establishments (Deutsche Oper Berlin, Staatsoper Unter den Linden, Komische Oper Berlin and Staatsballett Berlin).
-When in the following “Stiftung Oper in Berlin” is referred to, this implicitly comprises all its artistic establishments.
+The Terms and Conditions apply to legal relations between patrons, on the one hand, and the Berlin Opera Foundation, on the other, concerning the latter’s artistic establishments (Deutsche Oper Berlin, Staatsoper Unter den Linden, Komische Oper Berlin and Staatsballett Berlin).
+Where the following refers explicitly only to the Berlin Opera Foundation, this also refers implicitly to its artistic establishments.

-The present Terms and Conditions form part of the contract brought about by the purchase of tickets.
+The Terms and Conditions form part of the contract which comes into existence when tickets are purchased.

-Unless otherwise agreed, the present Terms and Conditions also apply to subscribers and patron organisations and their members, if not waived by a separate agreement.
+The Terms and Conditions also apply to subscribers and patron organisations and their members, if not waived by a separate agreement.

 2. Schedules and start times